HSR-Enhanced Sparse Attention Acceleration: Related Work

-{\bf Half-space reporting (HSR) data structure.} The Half-Space Reporting (HSR) data structure, initially proposed by \cite{aem92}, was developed to address the half-space range reporting problem.
-The expedited range query capability inherent to HSR has been demonstrated to significantly enhance computational efficiency across a variety of tasks, as evidenced by numerous previous works in the literature.
+The HSR data structure, initially proposed by \cite{aem92}, was developed to address the half-space range reporting problem.
+The expedited range query capability inherent to HSR has been demonstrated to significantly enhance computational efficiency across a variety of tasks.
 Studies such as \cite{jswz21} and \cite{bks23} have applied HSR to facilitate solving general linear programming (LP) problems.
 Another line of research has highlighted HSR's potential in expediting the training process of contemporary neural networks \citep{qsy23, gqsw22}.
 There is also a collection of research that concentrates on leveraging HSR for the advancement of solutions to geometric and graphical challenges \citep{csx05, jfl+13, egkm17}.